themalkolm/venom/README.md

 * How to define environment variables in a config file?
 * How to pass a configuration file content as an env variable?

 There is no "right" and easy way to solve this problem.
 The more flexible is configuration - the more complex setups you get.
-Yep, here `venom` goes long way to break the very thing 12-factor apps are about.
+Yep, here `venom` goes long way to break the very thing 12-factor apps is about.

 ✌.|•͡˘‿•͡˘|.✌